MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-coaching.md

 # Best practices for manager coaching

 Employees who get one-on-one time with their managers are more likely to be engaged as compared to those who don't.
+When managers are needed in more meetings than they can attend, they become obstacles to team goal attainment and create bottlenecks in decision making.

 ## Why it matters